LOW INCOME TICKET PROGRAM

 Additional documentation required as applicable, depending on your circumstances:

-Applications are currently open and applications will be reviewed and assessed on a first come first serve basis.
-Applications will close 17 June 2025 (or whenever the maximum allocation of Tickets has been exhausted, whichever is first).
+• Applications will be reviewed and assessed on a first come first serve basis.
+Applications will close 23 June 2026 (or whenever the maximum allocation of Tickets has been exhausted, whichever is first).

-This allows us to offer Low Income Tickets to succesful applicants + notify anyone who has not been successful so they can still enter the Ballot is they so choose to. -
+This allows us to offer Low Income Tickets to successful applicants + notify anyone who has not been successful so they can still enter the Ballot if they so choose to.

-Successful applications will be notified via email as they are assessed, all successful applicants will be notified by 27 June 2025.
-If you have not received a confirmation by the 27 June, the only way for you to try and secure a Ticket to SF25 will be by registering for the Ticket Ballot.
+• Successful applications will be notified via email as they are assessed, all successful applicants will be notified by 26 June 2026.
+If you have not received a confirmation by the 26 June, the only way for you to try and secure a Ticket to SF26 will be by registering for the General Ballot.

 Tickets will be allocated on a first in, best dressed basis.
 Only complete applications containing the correct supporting documentation will be considered for a Ticket.